 - a.
 Completed Multifamily Workbook - b.
-Evidence that 15 or more years have passed since the award of the existing federal assistance and the tax credit placed in service date (if applicable) for projects claiming points under Existing Federal Assistance, or 15 years must have passed since the closing of the loan that created rent and income restrictions or the most recent tax credit placed in service date for projects claiming points under Critical Affordable Units. - c.
+Evidence that 15 or more years have passed since the award of the existing federal assistance and the tax credit placed in service date (if applicable) for projects claiming points under Existing Federal Assistance, or 15 years must have passed since the closing of the loan that created rent and income restrictions or the most recent tax credit placed in service date for projects claiming points under Critical Affordable Units.
+Include documentation of existing rent and income restrictions. - c.
 Physical Needs Assessment Template - d.
 20-Year Capital Expenditure Template - e.
-Complete the Three Year Critical Needs Workbook - f.
+Complete the Three Year Critical Needs Model - f.
 Documentation of current project reserves and audited financial statements with current updates. - g.
 Describe and provide evidence that the repair and replacement of major components will support at least 15 years of operations. - h.
-Copies of recent site inspection reports i.
-Documentation to support that the development is located in one of three Preservation Geographic Priority Areas: jobs growth area, household growth area OR an area designated as having a large affordable housing gap, as evidenced by Minnesota Housing's community profiles interactive mapping tool, or as evidenced by tribal housing authority waiting list.
+Copies of recent site inspection reports